EirikEspe/SQL-DVD-rental/README.md

 # SQL applied on the DVD-rental database
 This is a workshop for SQL, where I will cover basic statements, clauses and functions for making queries. <br>
-I will use the PostgreSQL relational database management system (RDBMS), looking at the DVD rental database. <br> This database represents the business processes of a DVD rental store, where we can make queries about films, categories, rental duration, which films you can fin so on.
+I will use the PostgreSQL relational database management system (RDBMS), looking at the DVD rental database. <br> This database represents the business processes of a DVD rental store, where we can make queries about films, categories, rental duration, which films you can find in which store, customer information and so on.

 ##### The DVD rental database has 15 tables